-Sources for the data used in the Index includes three U.S. Department of Agriculture databases: farmers markets (updated monthly), food hubs, and the Farm-to-School Census; the USDA’s 2012 Census of Agriculture; the U.S. Census bureau (July 2012 estimates of population); and the California-based local food resource directory LocalHarvest, a frequently-updated database of CSAs; and the USDA’s database of Know Your Farmer, Know your Food grants covering 2009-2014.
+Sources for the data used in the Index includes two regularly updated U.S. Department of Agriculture databases for farmers markets and food hubs; the 2015 USDA Farm-to-School Census; the USDA’s 2012 Census of Agriculture; the U.S. Census bureau (July 2015 estimates of population); the California-based local food resource directory LocalHarvest, a frequently-updated database of CSAs; and the USDA’s database of Know Your Farmer, Know your Food grants covering 2009-2014.

 About Strolling of the Heifers:

 Strolling of the Heifers is a Vermont-based food advocacy organization that works year-round to strengthen local food systems by connecting people with healthy local food and encouraging innovation and entrepreneurship in the farm and food sectors.
 “The Stroll” has been supporting and celebrating local farmers and local food since 2002, most visibly through its agriculturally-themed Strolling of the Heifers Parade and Expo, which take place on June 4 in Brattleboro, Vt. as part of a full weekend of events.
 The Stroll’s year-round programs include the Slow Living Summit, the Farm-to-Table Culinary Apprenticeship Program, and Windham Grows.